-If the appointing officer determines that the officers or members of the subordinate union are either directly or indirectly involved as parties, witnesses, or otherwise, to such an extent that it would be inappropriate to draw the trial board from the members in good standing of the subordinate union, or in the event that the required number of members of the subordinate union refuse to serve as members of the trial board, the appointing officer will inform the parties, provide the General Secretary-Treasurer's Office with a list of three (3) to seven (7) neighboring subordinate unions, the General Secretary-Treasurer's Office shall randomly select a subordinate union from the provided list, and the appointing officer will obtain from the General Secretary-Treasurer's Office a randomly generated list of seven (7) members in good standing from among the membership of the neighboring subordinate union.
+If the appointing officer determines that the officers or members of the subordinate union are either directly or indirectly involved as parties, witnesses, or otherwise, to such an extent that it would be inappropriate to draw the trial board from the members in good standing of the subordinate union, or in the event that the required number of members of the subordinate union refuse to serve as members of the trial board, the appointing officer will inform the parties, provide the General Secretary-Treasurer's Office with a list of three (3) to seven (7) neighboring subordinate union from the provided list, and the appointing officer will obtain from the General Secretary-Treasurer's Office a randomly generated list of seven (7) members in good standing from among the membership of the neighboring subordinate union.
 Once that list is obtained, the appointing officer will proceed with the selection process as described above.
 The decision of a trial board composed of members of a neighboring subordinate union or unions will be deemed to be the decision of the subordinate union in which the charges arose, the reasonable costs of which shall be borne by such subordinate union.
 The decision of the trial board will be reported to the subordinate union in which the charges arose.